basementuniverse/jsonpad-sdk-js/README.md

 </script>
 ```

-You can also pass in an identity group and token if you want to authenticate as a specific identity:
+You can also pass in an identity group and token if you want to cache them in the SDK instance for subsequent requests:

-_(Note that the identity group and token will also be automatically populated when you log in as an identity)_

 ```ts
 const jsonpad = new JSONPad(